Helen McCookerybook: Helen McCookerybook

-In addition to her solo work, McCookerybook has been a long-term collaborator with Lester Square on various projects, as well as with Gina Birch, Martin Stephenson, Nick Page (Count Dubulah), Stuart Moxham (Young Marble Giants), The Charlie Tipper Conspiracy (a Christmas single, Femme Fatale, in aid of Refugee Action), and Vic Godard (a duet on Autumn Rendez-Vous on Mums' Revenge).
+In addition to her solo work, McCookerybook has been a long-term collaborator with Lester Square on various projects, as well as with Gina Birch, Martin Stephenson, Nick Page (Count Dubulah), Stuart Moxham (Young Marble Giants), the Charlie Tipper Conspiracy (a Christmas single, Femme Fatale, in aid of Refugee Action), and Vic Godard (a duet on Autumn Rendez-Vous on Mums' Revenge).
 In 2020, a collaboration with Robert Rotifer resulted in a new project called McCookerybook and Rotifer.
 Their debut 6 track EP, called Equal Parts, was released in December 2020.
 The EP premiered (pre-release) on Gideon Coe's BBC Radio 6 show when he played the track No Man's Land from it (and he went on to play it and other tracks during 2021).
 Her most recent collaboration was with analogue synth musician and producer Willie Gibson, for an EP called The Cutty Wren, which received a favourable review in The Wire magazine's May 2021 issue.
+In February 2023, Gina Birch released her debut solo album I Play My Bass Loud, on Jack White's Third Man Records, which was given a four stars rating in Mojo magazine.
+McCookerybook co-wrote two of the tracks and performed (backing vocals/bass) on four of them.

+In 2024 McCookerybook wrote and recorded her latest album, Showtunes from the Shadows, which will be released on Tiny Global Productions in January 2025.
+It features contributions from Gina Birch, Winston Blissette (Massive Attack), Terry Edwards (The Higsons, Gallon Drunk), Jack Hayter, James McCallum (The Chefs), Robert Rotifer, and Lester Square.
+From the album, the tracks Three Cheers for Toytown and Reaching for Hope were premiered (pre-release) on Gideon Coe and Riley & Coe's BBC Radio 6 shows (in October 2024 and January 2025 respectively).

 Academic career

 Prior to her university work, Helen Reddington taught and organised song writing courses, projects, workshops, and musicals.
 These were mainly in the community, including working on housing estates with young people.
 She also mentored for Creative Partnerships.

 In the 1990s, she began lecturing at the University of Westminster on its pioneering Commercial Music degree.
-British songwriter and performer Katy Carr cites Reddington's lectures on the musical works of The Raincoats and the Riot grrrl underground feminist punk rock movement as a source of initial inspiration for her own 2001 debut album Screwing Lies.
+British songwriter and performer Katy Carr cites Reddington's lectures on the musical works of the Raincoats and the Riot grrrl underground feminist punk rock movement as a source of initial inspiration for her own 2001 debut album Screwing Lies.

 Whilst at Westminster she studied for a PhD, and was awarded with a doctorate.
 She went on to publish her thesis as an acclaimed book, Lost Women of Rock Music: Female Musicians of the Punk Era.
-Her second book on female sound engineers and producers, called She’s at the Controls: Sound Engineering, Production and Gender Ventriloquism in the 21st Century, was published in March 2021.
+Her second book on female sound engineers and producers, called She's at the Controls: Sound Engineering, Production and Gender Ventriloquism in the 21st Century, was published in March 2021.
 Reddington has also contributed chapters to several academic books and periodicals.

 Since 2006 she has been teaching at the University of East London and recently BIMM London.